-In my young mind, I have already seen the ugly side of life.
-We live near a river and so, there is a lot of garbage.
+In my young mind, I had already seen the ugly side of life.
+We lived near a river and so, there was a lot of garbage.
 We don’t even have a decent toilet.
-The place was congested and people do their best just to make ends meet.
+The place was congested and people did their best just to make ends meet.

 My parents were hardworking people.
 They worked so hard to give us a decent meal every day.
-I remember when we were eating together.
-My father suddenly fell out of his chair.
-He has been working all night and the lack of sleep just wrecked his health.
+I remember when we were eating together, my father suddenly fell out of his chair.
+He had been working all night and the lack of sleep just wrecked his health.

 I took his advice seriously.

 So when I went to college, I was devastated at the prospect that I couldn’t proceed.
-They mentioned that they would let my elder brother finish college first until we have enough money.
+My parents mentioned that they would let my elder brother finish college first until we have enough money.

 And yes He did!